serenorg/serendb/docs/storage_controller.md

 1. Modify postgres configuration for this tenant:

-   - set `neon.pageserver_connstring` to a comma-separated list of postgres connection strings to pageservers according to the `shards` list.
+   - set `serendb.pageserver_connstring` to a comma-separated list of postgres connection strings to pageservers according to the `shards` list.
 The shards identified by `NodeId` must be converted to the address+port of the node.
-   - if stripe_size is not None, set `neon.shard_stripe_size` to this value
+   - if stripe_size is not None, set `serendb.shard_stripe_size` to this value

 2. Send SIGHUP to postgres to reload configuration
 3. Respond with 200 to the notification request.
 Do not return success if postgres was not updated: if an error is returned, the controller